-Authentication of a cell line is the sum of the processes by which a line's identity is verified and shown to be free of contamination from other cell lines and microbes.
+Authentication of a cell line is the sum of the process by which a line's identity is verified and shown to be free of contamination from other cell lines and microbes.
 Using standardized techniques, authentication enables communication among all users about the resource and ensures valid, reproducible experimental results.
-Without periodic testing, over-subcultured, misidentified, or cross-contaminated cell lines are released into the research arena resulting in spurious data.
-Clearly, the research community is better served by the use of tested material.
-However, guidelines for general testing of cell lines currently do not exist-especially for lines that are not obtained from a cell bank or are derived locally.
-In this technical document, ATCC recommends basic benchmark verification tests that can be employed by any lab and included in publication.
-We seek to engage the research community in an ongoing dialogue about this topic, including suggestions and ideas about the the tests described in the technical document.
+Without periodic testing, over-subcultured, misidentified or cross-contaminated cell lines are released into the research arena resulting in spurious data.1Clearly, the research community is better served by the use of tested material.
+However, guidelines for general testing of cell lines currently do not exist-especially for lines not obtained from a cell bank or which are derived locally.
+In this article, ATCC seeks to recommend basic benchmark verification tests that can be employed by any lab and included in publication.
+ATCC seeks to engage the research community in an ongoing dialogue about this topic, including suggestions and ideas about the tests set forth herein.

-As a biological resource center, ATCC comprehensively performs authentication and quality-control tests on all distribution lots of cell lines.
+As a biological resource center, ATCC and other recognized cell banks comprehensively perform authentication and quality-control tests on all distribution lots of cell lines.
 Therefore, obtaining and using low-passage cell lines from ATCC is a sure way to work and publish with confidence.
-When publishing research performed with an ATCC cell line, the designation, ATCC catalog number, and passage numbers under which experiments were conducted should be included in the materials and methods section of the research, for example NIH/3T3 (ATCC® CRL-1658), passage number XX-YY.
+At the time of publishing with an ATCC obtained cell line, the designation, the ATCC catalog number and the passage numbers under which experiments were conducted should be included in the materials and methods (e.g., NIH/3T3, ATCC[®] CRL-1658[TM], passage number XX - YY).

-ATCC recognizes that many cell lines used in basic and biomedical research are not available from ATCC or another cell bank.
+ATCC recognizes that many cell lines used in basic and biomedical research are not available at ATCC or another cell bank.
 In some cases, these lines have undergone little or no authentication testing.
 In other cases, only outdated testing has been conducted.
-When performing research with these cell lines, it is good cell culture practice to conduct fundamental tests to ensure that the lines are not contaminated and correctly identified.
+When performing research with these cell lines, it is good cell culture practice to conduct fundamental tests to ensure that the lines are uncontaminated and correctly identified.
 When research with this material is published, details of the tests can and should be submitted to the journal editor and included in the materials and methods section of a manuscript.